jliszka/jliszka.github.com/_drafts/impossible-functions.md

 which only returns even numbers.
 So ```invert(h1)``` won't be defined on odd numbers and we won't have a complete table to diagonalize.

 Maybe this is OK.
 I mean, all we need is one row from the table and a diagonal that maps to the same row.
-Maybe we can start with a bad guess for the table, look at the diagonal to see if we found a hit, and update the table with new functions we've found as we go along.
+So we don't need to construct the entire table.
+Maybe we can construct a partial approximation of the table by starting with a bad guess for the table, checking the diagonal to see if we found a hit, and iteratively refining the table with new functions we've found as we go along.

 So let's start with the simplest possible thing, a table of constant 0 functions.